Gugulethu Mayisela

 Gugulethu Mayisela (born 19 April 2004) is a South African beauty pageant titleholder who was crowned the first black woman to win the Miss Teen World 2022 in Ecuador.
-She is also crowned Miss Grand South Africa 2023 and represented South Africa at Miss Grand International 2023 in Vietnam and was unplaced.
+She was also crowned Miss Grand South Africa 2023 and represented South Africa at Miss Grand International 2023 in Vietnam and was unplaced.

 Pageantry

 Miss Teen World 2022

 Gugulethu became Miss Teen World 2022, which took place in Ecuador, on October 19, 2022.
 She beat other teenagers from around the world to win the title.

 Miss Grand South Africa 2023

 On July 22, 2023, Mayisela represented Gauteng at the Miss Grand South Africa 2023 pageant held at the Atterbury Theatre in South Africa's capital, Pretoria.
-At the end of the event, she was crowned as Miss Grand South Africa 2023 and succeeding by Lu Juan Mzyk of Pretoria.
+At the end of the event, she was crowned Miss Grand South Africa 2023, succeeding Lu Juan Mzyk of Pretoria.